shakti7/100-days-of-code/log.md

 **Thoughts**: I'll be completing circular linked list sooner and start doubly circular list which will take a day or two.

+### Day 9: August 30, 2020, Sunday

+**Today's Progress**: Continuing with the same topic, practiced deletion and reversing circular linked list

+**Thoughts**: Tommorrow I'll be completing the entire linked list.
+Till date I'm moving a bit slow to grab the concepts and I'll take few more days for revising the same chapter.